What Is SMTP? Understanding the Simple Mail Transfer Protocol

 - POP3 (Post Office Protocol version 3), on the other hand, downloads emails to a single device and removes them from the server, making it less flexible but useful for users with limited storage.

-For businesses that require secure and flexible email solutions, using a VPS with residential IP can enhance security and provide more stable email access.
+For businesses that require secure and flexible email solutions, using a VPS with a residential IP can enhance security and provide more stable email access.

 SMTP vs. Other Email Protocols: Key Differences